thedevcaptain/interfejs/README.md

 - sheetId `string`

   The Id of the Google spreadsheet from which you want to use the data. (https://docs.google.com/spreadsheets/d/{**sheetId**})

+- authorization `object`

+  The authorization method that should be used and it has two different attributes that can be defined:

+  - key `string`

+    The APIKey generated from the Google API Console.

+  - dir `string`

+    The directory where the oAuth2 Credentials are stored and where the tokens will be.

 - resources `array of` [Resource](https://github.com/PirataFrancis/interfejs#Resources)